Arunjunan20/My-IPTV/README.md

 No license specified.
 If you want this project to be reusable under a recognized open-source license, add a LICENSE file (e.g., MIT, Apache-2.0) to the repository.

 ---
-Happy streaming — and thanks for using My-IPTV (Tamil-IPTV)!
+Happy streaming — and thanks for using Pocket TV!